 Cons

-• Resistance range is limited — not suitable for fitness-focused users
+• Limited resistance range — not suitable for fitness-focused users

-• No magnetic resistance — slightly more noise than premium alternatives
+• No magnetic resistance — slightly more audible than premium alternatives

-• Small size can feel unstable on carpet at higher resistance
+• Can feel unstable on carpet at higher resistance

 Check Price on Amazon →

-Best For: Seniors, those recovering from injury or surgery, physical therapy patients, or anyone wanting the simplest possible option for daily leg movement.
+Best For: Seniors, physical therapy patients, those recovering from injury or surgery, or anyone who wants the simplest possible daily movement tool.

 ProductPriceTypeResistance LevelsWeightBluetoothRating